Need help with Clearing?GO TO CLEARING

 NOTE: These are just your child’s results slips, they are not the official exam certificates (which your child will need in the future to show to potential employers).
 The official certificates are sent to schools at the end of October (once the results review period ends), so make sure your child arranges to collect them from the school or have them posted on.

 Students’ results are made available to universities the day before they are released to students, on what is known as ‘Restricted Release Day’.
-They will process the results and update the status of their conditional offers via Students can check their Track accounts from 8am on A-Level Results Days to see whether they have been accepted into university or not.
-UCAS Track.
+They will process the results and update the status of their conditional offers via UCAS Hub.
+Students can check their Hub accounts from 8am on A-level results days to see whether they have been accepted into university or not.

 Your child gets the grades needed for their university offers

-The offer status in their Track account will change to say ‘Unconditional’.
+The offer status in their Hub account will change to say ‘Unconditional’.
 If they are still happy with their choice, they don’t have to do anything.
-If they no longer want to take up their chosen course, they can go through Adjustment to find a new course/university.
+If they no longer want to take up their chosen course, they can go through Clearing to find a new course/university.

 Your child doesn’t get the grades needed for their Conditional Firm and/or Insurance offers.